variant-database/vdb/README.md

 **vdb** - this is the query tool

 These programs are written in Swift and are run in a terminal.
 Swift is available at https://swift.org/download/ or as part of Xcode.
 To simplify installation each program is distributed as a single, stand-alone source file.
-If **vdb** is run with a nucleotide mutation data, then the file "nuclref.wiv04" should be in the working directory.
+If **vdb** is run with nucleotide mutation data, then the file "nuclref.wiv04" should be in the working directory.
 To compile the programs, first check that the Swift compiler (`swiftc`) is part of your path.
 On an Ubuntu system, a command similar to the following (adjusting the path as necessary) is appropriate for a bash shell:

             export PATH=/data/username/swift-5.3.3-RELEASE-ubuntu16.04/usr/bin:$PATH

-Next, download the **vdb** repository (using the "Code" button above).
+Next, download the **vdb** repository ("Download ZIP" under the "Code" button on the top level **vdb** page).
+Unzip the file.
 Then to compile the programs, run these commands (these take < 1 minute):

             swiftc -O vdbCreate.swift
             swiftc -O vdb.swift